MicrosoftDocs/connected-spaces/articles/faq.md

     At this point, Setup completes the following actions:

-    - Assign the Dynamics 365 Connected Store Public Preview trial license to your company's Azure AD tenant.
+    - Assigns the Dynamics 365 Connected Store Public Preview trial license to your company's Azure AD tenant.

-    - Assign a client license for this trial to your admin user account.
+    - Assigns a client license for this trial to your admin user account.

 6. [Install Connected Store](admin-install-web-app.md).